avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 Results in::

-   $ avocado list --loader test.py
+   $ avocado list test.py
-   INSTRUMENTED test.py:SpecificTests.test_specific
+   avocado-instrumented test.py:SpecificTests.test_specific
-   INSTRUMENTED test.py:SpecificTests.test_shared
+   avocado-instrumented test.py:SpecificTests.test_shared

 The ``test.py:BaseBase.test`` is not discovered due the tag while the ``test.py:SpecificTests.test_shared`` is inherited from the